The Stochastic-Quantum Theorem: Introduction

 In the development of physical theories, it sometimes turns out that existing definitions are too conceptually limiting, and that more flexible definitions are needed.
 Working with more flexible definitions at a higher level of abstraction or generality may make it easier to discover new connections or prove new theorems, which would then also apply down at the lower level of the original definitions.

-This paper will argue that by appropriately generalizing standard definitions of dynamical systems, one can obtain novel classes of mathematical structures that encompass an extensive array of physically important models.
-As with a traditionally defined dynamical system, each such mathematical structure describes a physical system moving deterministically or stochastically along some trajectory in a configuration space, albeit with a more general set of laws than according to standard definitions.
-(For pedagogical treatments of the standard theory of dynamical systems, see, for instance,~\citep{Devaney:1989aitcds,Strogatz:1994ndac,KatokHasselblatt:1995ittmtods}.)
+This paper will argue that by appropriately generalizing standard definitions of dynamical systems to include various forms of non-Markovianity, one can obtain novel classes of mathematical structures that encompass an extensive array of physically important models.
+As with a traditionally defined dynamical system, each such mathematical structure describes a physical system moving deterministically or stochastically along some trajectory in a configuration space, albeit with a more general set of laws than according to standard definitions.\footnote{For pedagogical treatments of the standard theory of dynamical systems, see, for instance, Devaney (1989); Strogatz (1994); or Katok, Hasselblatt (1995) .}

-This paper also states and proves a new theorem showing that despite being based on trajectories in configuration spaces, the newly introduced class of \emph{generalized stochastic systems} actually includes all quantum systems.
-As a consequence, this \emph{stochastic-quantum theorem} offers a more conceptually transparent way to understand quantum systems, with superpositions no longer regarded as literal blends of physical states.
+This paper also states and proves a new theorem showing that despite being based on trajectories in configuration spaces, the newly introduced class of indivisible stochastic processes actually includes all quantum systems with finite-dimensional Hilbert spaces.\footnote{It is worth keeping in mind that ``finite'' can still mean \emph{very large}, with a level of discreteness that can be well below any conceivable experimental resolution.} As a consequence, this stochastic-quantum theorem potentially offers a more conceptually transparent way to understand quantum systems, with superpositions no longer regarded as literal blends of physical states.
 The theorem also provides a first-principles explanation for features of quantum theory that are usually taken to be axiomatic, including Hilbert spaces over the complex numbers, linear-unitary evolution, and the Born rule.

-Seen from another point of view, this \emph{stochastic-quantum correspondence} yields an alternative way to formulate quantum theory, in the language of trajectories unfolding stochastically in configuration spaces.
-This alternative formulation is distinct from the traditional Hilbert-space formulation~\citep{Dirac:1930pofm,vonNeumann:1932mgdq}, the path-integral formulation~\citep{Dirac:1933tliqm,Feynman:1942tpolaiqm,Feynman:1948statnrqm}, and the quasi-probability formulation~\citep{Wigner:1932otqcfte,Moyal:1949qmaast}.
+Seen from another point of view, this stochastic-quantum correspondence yields an alternative way to formulate quantum theory\textemdash a formulation that is phrased in the language of trajectories unfolding stochastically in configuration spaces according to ordinary notions of probability.
+This alternative formulation is distinct from the traditional Hilbert-space formulation (Dirac 1930, von Neumann 1932) , the path-integral formulation (Dirac 1933; Feynman 1942, 1948) , and the quasi-probability formulation (Wigner 1932, Moyal 1949) .

 From a more practical perspective, turning this stochastic-quantum correspondence around suggests that unitarily evolving quantum systems can be put to work simulating a very broad class of non-Markovian stochastic processes, thereby potentially opening up an extensive suite of new applications for quantum computers.